Vlemert/react-conductor/README.md

 Inspired by [react-ionize](https://github.com/mhink/react-ionize).

-`react-ionize` is a library that aims to narrow the divide between an Electron application's `main` and `renderer` processes when working with React.
+`react-conductor` is a library that aims to narrow the divide between an Electron application's `main` and `renderer` processes when working with React.
 It allows you to apply the concepts you're already used to in your `renderer` processes, to the `main` process of your application.

 ## Example
 Code is worth a thousand words, so here's an example: